Representation theory of geometric extension algebras: Geometric setup

 \begin{theorem} The modules $L(\pi)$ comprise a complete set of irreducible modules for $A(X,f)$, up to grading shift.
 The projective cover of $L(\pi)$ is $P(\pi)$. \end{theorem}

 \begin{proof} The category $D^b_G(X;k)$ is Karoubian and Krull-Schmidt.
-Therefore the opposite category of the additive envelope of $\L$ is equivalent to the category of projective $A(X,f)$-modules.
+Therefore the additive envelope of $\L$ is equivalent to the category of projective $A(X,f)$-modules.
 The additive envelope of $\L$ is the smallest full subcategory containing $\L$ that is closed under shifts, direct sums and direct summands.
 This equivalence is given by $\Hom^\bullet(\L,-)$, so we see that the $P(\pi)$ are the indecomposable projectives, proving the theorem. \end{proof}